Here Are the 2023 Darlington Throwback Schemes

 Throwing back to Dale Jarrett‘s 2001 brown and white UPS No. 88 car.
 It’s the first of two schemes for Worldwide Express that honor the 2014 NASCAR Hall of Fame inductee.

+Chase honors his dad, Bill Elliott with a similar design and color as graced Awesome Bill’s No. 9 Dodge from the early 2000s.

-Likened to Dale Earnhardt Jr.’s 2001 No. 8 Budweiser car in which he won at Daytona International Speedway in the summer.
+Almirola’s No. 10 likens to Dale Earnhardt Jr.‘s 2001 No. 8 Budweiser car in which he won at Daytona International Speedway in the summer “using lessons learned from his father.”

+22-year-old Burton throws back to his father Jeff Burton‘s pink and black No. 99 Exide car from 1999.

-Sports the blue, white and red colors of Mark Donohue‘s No. 16 from his 1973 victory at Riverside Raceway — Team Penske’s first NASCAR win.
+Logano’s No. 22 ports the blue, white and red colors of Mark Donohue‘s No. 16 AMC Matador from his 1973 victory at Riverside Raceway — Team Penske’s first NASCAR win.

 Xfinity

-Resembles Ferris Motors’ first paint scheme in NASCAR when it sponsored Martin Truex Jr. in 2003 in the Busch North Series.
+Dillon’s Richard Childress Racing No. 3 resembles Ferris Mowers’ first paint scheme in NASCAR when it sponsored Martin Truex Jr. in 2003 in the Busch North Series.

 NASCAR’s not the only one celebrating a major anniversary.
-This logo and design were inspired by the original Pilot Fly J logo; the brand is celebrating 65 years.
+This logo and design were inspired by the original Pilot Flying J logo; the brand is celebrating 65 years.

-Similar to Dale Earnhardt’s No. 3 Wheaties car from the 1997 All-Star Race.
+Alpha Prime Racing’s third throwback, Earnhardt’s car is similar to his grandfather Dale Earnhardt’s No. 3 Wheaties Chevrolet that ran in the 1997 All-Star Race.

 Trucks